 Problem Symptom Possible Solution Problems reading encrypted e-mail Action Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
 Note: To use 128-bit browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
-If the IBM embedded Security Chip supports 256-bit encryption, you must use a 40-bit Web browser.
+If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
 You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
 Verify the following: The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses.
 The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
 Failure message when trying to digitally sign an e-mail message Action When the IBM embedded Security Chip certificate has not been selected in Netscape Messenger, and the writer of an e-mail message tries to sign the message with the certificate, an error message displays.
 Use the security settings in Netscape Messenger to select the certificate.
 When Netscape Messenger is open, click the security icon on the toolbar.
 The Security Info window opens.
-Click Messenger in the left panel and then select the IBM embedded Security Chip certificate.
+Click Messenger in the left panel and then select the IBM embedded Security Chip certificate .
 See the documentation provided by Netscape for more information.
 An e-mail message is returned to the client with a different algorithm Action An e-mail message encrypted with the RC2(40), RC2(64), or RC2(128) algorithm is sent from a client using Netscape Messenger to a client using Outlook Express (128-bit).
 A returned e-mail message from the Outlook Express client is encrypted with the RC2(40) algorithm.
 No action is required.
 An RC2(40), RC2(64), or RC2(128) encryption request from a Netscape client to an Outlook Express (128-bit) client is always returned to the Netscape client with the RC2(40) algorithm.
 See Microsoft for current information on the encryption algorithms used with your version of Outlook Express.
 Unable to use a digital certificate generated by the IBM embedded Security Chip Action The digital certificate generated by the IBM embedded Security Chip is not available for use.
 Verify that the correct UVM passphrase was typed when Netscape was opened.
 If you type the incorrect UVM passphrase, an error message displays stating an authentication failure.
 If you click OK , Netscape opens, but you will not be able to use the certificate generated by the IBM embedded Security Chip.
 You must exit and re-open Netscape, and then type the correct UVM passphrase.
-New digital certificates from the same sender are not replaced within Netscape Action When a digitally signed e-mail is received more than once by the same sender, the first digital certificate associated with the e-mail is not overwritten.
-If you receive multiple e-mail certificates, only one certificate is the default certificate.
-Use the security features in Netscape to delete the first certificate, and then re-open the second certificate or ask the sender to send another signed e-mail.
-Cannot export the IBM embedded Security Chipseculify Strware Version 3.0 Admir Action
+New digital certificates from the same sender are not replaced within Netscape Action